 What can I do if my Service Agreement has been breached?

-Primarily, it will be important to determine where the breach has occurred.
+Unless force majeure - unforeseeable circumstances preventing contract terms being met - has occurred and reasonable effort is deemed.
+It will be important to determine where the breach has occurred.
 Once this is understood, it is generally better that both parties come to an alternative agreement as to the steps forward.
 This might be in the way of completing of services differently, in a different time period, compensation for damage incurred or a refund for work.
 In some cases where a Service Agreement is breached it may be best to obtain legal advice.
 Where a compromise cannot be reached between the parties or irrevocable damage has occurred is may be best to engage with a lawyer to determine which party is in the wrong or whether an amicable outcome is possible.

 How does a Service Agreement deal with liability?

 A Service Agreement will outline obligations by both parties to the contract, if either party breaches the agreement they may be liable.
 Depending on the agreement, a service contract will therefore limit or impose liability on either party.
 Service contracts may include clauses that reduce liability on the half of the provider where damage is incurred.
 For example, suppliers may enforce ‘exclusion clauses’ to exclude implied warranties, liability for consequential losses based on their services or liability to replace goods or services where a warranty is breached.
 Besides this, the Service Agreement may also include a ‘defect liability period’ which enforces the period of time which a customer can argue there is a defect with the product or service.
 Ultimately, there are many different ways a Service Agreement may deal with liability.